AuroraAmissa/ProjectUnison/content/ch2-basics/characters-origins.md

 Origin talents are constant, selectable options which grant characters abilities based on their background in some way, although they can be developed as well through training or other circumstances.
 Origin talents are generally considered extraordinary abilities unless specified otherwise.

 Origin talents are divided into three categories based on power and use: potent, auxiliary, and utility.
 Potent and auxiliary talents provide combat-relevant abilities of two separate tiers of power and can be selected only as part of an origin tradition or the Extra Origin Talent feat.
-Utility talents from origin spheres are designed primarily for out-of-combat use and may be selected in place of other utility talents for classes and progressions which gain utility talents from combat, magic, or skill spheres.
+Utility talents from origin spheres are designed primarily for out-of-combat use.
 Origin talents may never be gained as temporary talents through any means.

 ### Variations